etnbrd/Ink/README.md

 Two things about gnome-shell theming :

-+ It's amazing to have used CSS to render themes.
++ It's amazing to use CSS to render themes.
-+ gnome-shell themes are usually a mess because of this big css file.
++ gnome-shell themes are usually a mess, because one big file is hard to read and maintain.

 Less might help us avoid mess.